Design and construct a toothpick bridge with a simple household items and a little mathematical magic.

 This math game helps fourth graders improve their understanding of positive and negative integers in a fun way.

 Make counting coins make "cents" to your second grader while giving her the chance to practice her math skills by playing this fun game with her.

-Third-graders are more likely to tune into math facts if practice is presented as a game!
-Here's what to do:
+Practice of math facts is usually limited to drill sheets and flashcards.
+But kids are more likely to tune in to math facts if practice is presented as a game!

 In this version of the classic card game, students will gain an understanding of equivalents and may not even realize it's a math review!

 Give your second grader a chance to get his feet wet with measurement before he moves onto the more complicated stuff by trying this activity with him at home.